Student Forms and Information

 - No recitals will be held during clear week or finals week without consent of the Director of the School of Music.

 Off-Campus Venues: Several area churches allow our students to use their facilities for recitals.
-Information about those venues is found in the School of Music Office, Room 108View Off Campus Recital Information
+Information about those venues can found in the School of Music Office.
+Please note: It is the student’s responsibility to schedule off campus recital venues, and it is the student’s responsibility to cover any rental fees for those venues.
+UNC staff will not schedule off campus venues for students!

 To submit program information to the Music Office, please click on the Submit Recital Program Info link below that is relevant to your performance area.
 This link will take you directly to the form where you can input your information.